 2005 – Habitat creates a partnership with National Affordable Housing Network and the Mutual Self Help program to bring more financing options for very low income homeowners.
 This brings investment from US Department of Agriculture Rural Development (USDA RD) in the form of construction loans to partner families.

 2006-2007 – Habitat dedicates five homes in the target area on Main Street.
 Habitat partners with two disabled veterans.

-2008-2010 – Habitat builds homes in Dillon and Boulder.
+2008-2010 – We build homes in Dillon and Boulder.
 Habitat partners with local organizations serving disabled homeowners to build two condo projects serving 10 households.
-The projects permanently changed the potential for independent living for disabled homebuyers.
+The projects permanently changed the potential for independent living for disabled home-buyers.

 2011 – Habitat partners with Imagine Butte organizations to submit a successful application for Neighborhood Revitalization Program 3 funding, bringing $2.6 million to Butte’s most distressed areas.